Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 ### e\) Filtering of epochs

 Epochs can be filtered based on the parameter as search criteria.
 It is possible to list the filtered epochs in data tree by enabling _Show Filtered Epochs_ check box.
-Below example, filters epoch which has NDF property and Value 3 and the result is displayed in a scrollable text pane.
+Below example, filters the epoch which has NDF property and Value 3 and the result is displayed in a scrollable text pane.
 ![](/assets/filtering.png)

 > In the next sections we will see how to [build an analysis pipeline](/building-analysis-pipeline.md).